sulu-cmf/sulu/UPGRADE.md

 The script provided by Sulu for the piwik implementation has been updated to use mataomo path so the script is now pointing to matomo.php instead of the piwik.php file.

+### Removing deprecated guzzle integration

+As part of the update of flysystem the support for the guzzle client package `guzzlehttp/guzzle` has been removed.
+If you need it you need to manually require it.

+The `GoogleGeolocator` and the `NominatimGeolocator` no longer support the Guzzle client and require a `Symfony\HttpClient` client instead.

 ## 2.6.4

 ### Stricter Image Format Url Handling